 I suggest checking out the Mississippi River area downtown.
 Mill Ruins Park allows for a great walk along some amazing scenery.
 St. Anthony’s Falls are located near the Stone Arch Bridge.
 You can walk across the river on the bridge and visit another park area on the east bank.

 Nearby are two cool attractions – Mill City Museum and Guthrie Theater.
 I suggest visiting both.
 The behind the scenes tour at the Guthrie was very educational.
 You learn about set design and construction, wardrobe design and production, as well as make-up.

 Mill City Museum gives you a lesson in the history of the milling and flour business in Minneapolis.
 The city was once the flour capital of the world.
 The museum is located in an old mill that had been partially destroyed by explosions and fires.
 The ninth floor observation deck gives visitors a great view of the area.

 Of course, the Mall of America should be on everyone’s list.
 This iconic mall is more than just shopping – it’s home to Nickelodeon Universe’s amusement park, an aquarium and special exhibits, such as Star Trek and Barbie.
-Some of its stores can be tourist attractions – American Girl toy store, Peeps candy store and the Vikings Locker Room.
+Some of its stores can be tourist attractions – American Girl toy store and the Vikings Locker Room.